 7.2 Acceptance Considered Resignation.
-The acceptance of an appointment to a tenured position on the faculty of an educational institution outside the U. T. System or any of its institutions shall be considered as a resignation of any faculty position with the title of Instructor, Assistant Professor, Associate Professor, Professor Technical Instructor, Associate Master Technical Instructor, or Master Technical Instructor that such appointee may hold at a System institution.
+The acceptance of an appointment to a tenured position on the faculty of an educational institution outside the U. T. System or any of its institutions shall be considered as a resignation of any faculty position with the title of Instructor, Assistant Professor, Associate Professor, Professor Technical Instructor, Assistant Master Technical Instructor, Associate Master Technical Instructor, or Master Technical Instructor that such appointee may hold at a System component institution.